-Due to unforeseen and unprecedented days ahead of us due to the Covid-19 evolution, there may be possibilities of some changes of the delivery and assessment methods during the term.
-All students who are registering in this course are required to study daily at least 30 mins to 1 hour to complete this course.
-This course will be designed for students who are dedicated and are willing to make efforts to improve their Japanese.
+Due to unforeseen and unprecedented days ahead of us due to the Covid-19 evolution, there may be possibilities of some changes in the delivery and assessment methods during the term.
+All students who are registering for this course are required to study daily for at least 1- 2 hours to complete this course.
+This course will be designed for students who are dedicated and willing to improve their Japanese.
 The instructor will use D2L to distribute materials and correspond with students.
-It is mandatory for students to check D2L and be alert to all information delivered by the instructor.
-Communicating and working with other are very important to improve language, therefore, students will be required to work in pairs or a small group in or outside of class depending on activities.
-All students are asked to be aware of showing full respect for each other whenever working with others.
+Students must check D2L and be alert to all information delivered by the instructor.
+Communicating and working with others is very important to improve language; therefore, students will be required to work in pairs or small groups in or outside of class, depending on the activities.
+All students are asked to be aware of showing respect for each other whenever working with others.

-This course (JPNS 331) is the first semester in Intermediate Japanese (third year) course and is a continuation of Japanese 303.
-Students are required to fully understand all written texts in Genki Book 1 and 2 and be confident of grammar points that are covered in major Japanese beginner textbooks.
-Please review beginner textbooks and make sure that you are ready to challenge the intermediate level.
-The textbook (An Integrated Approach to Intermediate Japanese) will be used in this course; however, more authentic, or web-based materials will be used to enhance students learning.
+This course (JPNS 333) is the second semester in the Intermediate Japanese (third year) course and is a continuation of Japanese 331.
+Students are required to fully understand all written texts in Genki Book 1 and 2 and be confident of grammar points that are covered in primary Japanese beginner textbooks.
+Please review beginner textbooks and ensure you are ready to challenge the intermediate level.
+The textbook (An Integrated Approach to Intermediate Japanese) will be used in this course; however, more authentic or web-based materials will be used to enhance students learning.